 Business school deans are more than administrative figureheads.
-Their character and leadership is often reflective of an MBA program’s unique culture and sense of community.
-Each month, we will be profiling the dean of a top-ranking program.
-Today, we focus on William Boulding from the Fuqua School of Business.
+Their character and leadership often reflect an MBA program’s unique culture and sense of community.
+Today, we focus on William Boulding at Duke University’s Fuqua School of Business.

-For more information about Fuqua and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about Duke Fuqua and 16 other top-ranked business schools, check out the free mbaMission Insider’s Guides.